The purpose of DRWV’s grievance procedure is to provide a system for resolving complaints concerning denial of services or the quality of services.

 The grievance procedure is as follows:

-- Discuss your complaint or grievance with the DRWV employee assigned to assist you.
+Step 1: Discuss your complaint or grievance with the DRWV employee assigned to assist you within 15 days of the issue or incident you intend to complain about.
 The employee will respond in writing to you within 5 business days of your discussion.

-- If you are not satisfied with the employee’s response, contact the employee’s supervisor within 15 business days of the employee’s response.
+Step 2: If you are not satisfied with the employee’s response, contact the employee’s supervisor within 15 business days of the employee’s response.
 The supervisor will respond to your complaint in writing within 10 business days of when your complaint is received.
+If you choose to forego step 1 then step 2 must be initiated within 15 business days of the issue or incident you intend to complain about.

 The Executive Committee of DRWV’s BOD is responsible to appoint an ad hoc Grievance Committee to investigate your grievance and responses to it.
 After review, the Grievance Committee will provide its decision to DRWV’s BOD for consideration and action.
-The BOD President will respond to you in writing within 30 business days of receiving your grievance from the Executive Director.
+The BOD President will respond to you in writing within 10 business days after the next scheduled BOD meeting when the grievance was discussed.
 The decision of the BOD is final.